I love history, traveling, and researching various places around the world.

-Busan is South Korea’s second largest city after Seoul, with 3.6 million people, and located along the country’s southeast coast.
+Busan is South Korea’s second-largest city after Seoul, with 3.6 million people, and is located along the country’s southeast coast.
 Its failed bid to host the 2020 Summer Olympic Games shouldn’t offset its reputation as a convention city which annually hosts many international events.
 The city is also well known for its long beaches and for having the world’s largest department store (Shinsegae Centum City) and the world’s fifth busiest seaport.
 The Busan Aquarium is another great attraction worth a peek.

 2. The DMZ

-The DMZ is lined with checkpoints, barriers, concrete tank traps, mine fields, barbed wire and armed patrols on either side.
+The DMZ is lined with checkpoints, barriers, concrete tank traps, minefields, barbed wire and armed patrols on either side.
 Occasionally hostilities still occur where the two countries exchange or receive fire.
 This fortified zone is a surreal Orwellian place where the Cold War has been frozen in a dead zone of failed negotiation.
 Ironically, the Joint Security Area (JSA) is a very popular tourist area where visitors in South Korea can snap pictures of North Korean sentries.
 Bring your zoom lens.

 Historically there’s not much to the city.
 Its population in 1883 was a mere 4,700 when a port was built, known as Jemulpo.
-But it was here in September 1950 where US troops landed behind enemy lines to cut off the North Korean army and that put the city on the map.
-After Normandy it was one of the largest sea-based invasions in history and it turned the tide on the Korean War giving the US-led UN forces the upper hand.
+But it was here in September 1950 that US troops landed behind enemy lines to cut off the North Korean army and that put the city on the map.
+After Normandy, it was one of the largest sea-based invasions in history and it turned the tide on the Korean War giving the US-led UN forces the upper hand.

 Other notable geologic sites include a number of waterfalls which cut through volcanic rock, including the Cheonjiyeon Waterfall and Jeongbang Waterfall.
 The island has a unique culture distinct from mainland Korea whose natives speak a distinct dialect and follow mostly matriarchal family lines.
 The omnipresent Dol hareubang statues, which ward off evil and promote fertility are interesting talismans which can be found island-wide.
 Jeju is home to the famous female divers known as haenyeo (“sea women”) who free-dive for abalones and conch.
 Jeju is listed as a UNESCO World Heritage Site.